Javiier-pzk/React-Express-Pints/README.md

 ## React-Express-Pints

-This is a mobile app, that retrieves stock information from https://iexcloud.io of a few stocks from [](https://iexcloud.io) and displays it on the screen.
+This is an example mobile app that uses a simple Client-Server architecture to retrieve information of a few stocks from https://iexcloud.io and then display the results on the mobile screen.

 ### Application Demo